developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 ###Device Requirements
 Requirements for Device Tracker client:
-* The device is connected to the same network as the server.
+* The device is connected via WiFi on the same network as the server.
 * Zebra Data Service agent is running on the device.
 This agent collects data from the device and transmits it to the Device Tracker server.
 * Bluetooth radio is enabled on the device.
 BLE (Bluetooth Low Energy) beacons are used to help locate devices.
-* The server address is configured in the Device Tracker client to communicate with the server.
+* The server URL, user name, and password is configured in the Device Tracker client to communicate with the server.

 See supported [Zebra devices](../about/#supporteddevices).